ekabardinsky/skype_sync_boot/README.md

 * Run the image: `docker run --name skype-boot -v path/to/your/configs:/configs -d skype-sync-boot`

 **NOTE: Microsoft can block login to the skype if unusual activity is detected (maybe you trying to run this bot on dedicated server or using VPN).
-Please approve that login (see email notification) or try to run bot on your local machine.**
+Please approve that login (see email notification) or try to run bot on your local machine.
+Also, try to login to the web version.
+Sometimes microsoft want to show you some notifications before you access skype.
+This prevent skype-boot to scrab token.**

 #### Or just start it by the following command:
 ```shell script